sgoedecke/yanbr/README.md

 [X] Add a death view (where the player becomes a killing entity)

-[ ] Add a death circle that slowly shrinks
+[X] Add a death circle that slowly shrinks

+[ ] Handle all players dying by ending the game & starting a new one

+[ ] Make the graphics not _totally_ terrible (better colours)

+[ ] Make the map much larger

 [ ] Make the circle shrink at intervals, with a countdown

 [ ] Add entities that players will want to collect

 [ ] Waiting list for ongoing games (death view)

+[ ] Add actual sprites for graphics